Nthasneem03/DrumKit/README.md

 # DrumKit
 A virtual drum kit using HTML, CSS, and JavaScript where you can play sounds by clicking the buttons or keys.

+## Languages Used

+- HTML: For the structure of the web page.
+- CSS: For styling the element.
+- JavaScript: For the logic and DOM manipulation.

 ## Features